 I recommend getting Canva Pro.
 When teaching abroad, you might be teaching adults, working at a school that isn’t accredited or not be considered an employee of your school (if you are a language assistant, for example.)
 In this case, you wouldn’t qualify for Canva for Education.

 Additionally, Canva Pro includes a commercial license, which Canva for Education does not.
-This means that you can use materials you create for use on platforms like Outschool or VIPKID, or sell them on Teachers Pay Teachers.
+This means that you can use materials you create for use on platforms like Outschool or sell them on Teachers Pay Teachers.

 How to Create a Worksheet with Canva

 First, sign up for Canva.
 Then, type “worksheet” into the search bar.
 You’ll see many different example worksheet templates.